mimblewimble/grin/doc/pow/pow.md

 [white paper](https://github.com/tromp/cuckoo/blob/master/doc/cuckoo.pdf) is the best source of further technical details.

+There is also a [podcast with Mike from Monero Monitor](https://moneromonitor.com/episodes/2017-09-26-Episode-014.html) in which John Tromp talks at length about Cuckoo Cycle; recommended listening for anyone wanting more background on Cuckoo Cycle, including more technical detail, the history of the algorihm's development and some of the motivations behind it.

 ## Cycles in a Graph

 Cuckoo Cycle is an algorithm meant to detect cycles in a bipartite graph of N nodes and M edges.
-In plainer terms, a bipartite graph is one in which edges (i.e. lines connecting nodes) go only between 2 separate groups of nodes.
+In plainer terms, a bipartite graph is one in which edges (i.e. lines connecting nodes) travel only between 2 separate groups of nodes.
 In the case of the Cuckoo hashtable in Cuckoo Cycle, one side of the graph is an array numbered with odd indices (up to the size of the graph), and the other is numbered with even indices.
 A node is simply a numbered 'space' on either side of the Cuckoo Table, and an Edge is a line connecting two nodes on opposite sides.
 The simple graph below denotes just such a graph,